Skip to content

 Run it with sensible defaults

 Using emergency fund of 18,000, other accessible savings of 0, monthly spending of 3,000, the calculation works out to 6.0 months.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Emergency Fund, Other Accessible Savings, and Monthly Spending — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works